 How are hiatal hernias treated?

-Hernia surgery is not necessary when patients do not have any symptoms associated with their hiatal hernia.
-Although some mild symptoms such as bloating or stomach displeasure and heartburn can occur, there are ways a hiatal hernia may be treated through healthy lifestyle changes.
+Hernia surgery is not necessary when patients do not have any associated symptoms.
+For mild symptoms such as bloating or heartburn there are often ways a hiatal hernia can be treated through healthy lifestyle changes.
 These changes include maintaining a healthy weight, limiting fatty, acidic, and caffeinated foods, along with avoiding alcoholic beverages and quitting smoking.
 It is also recommended that the person avoid eating at least 2-3 hours before going to bed and elevating their head while sleeping to reduce the amount of acid exposure into the lower esophagus.
-Other treatments include taking over the counter antacids to chemically neutralize stomach acid, thereby reducing heartburn symptoms.
+Other treatments include taking antacids to chemically neutralize stomach acid, thereby reducing heartburn symptoms.
+For patients with persistent heartburn symptoms that are not well-controlled with lifestyle changes, or for patients whom antacids no longer work well, surgical evaluation is warranted.

 When is hernia surgery necessary?